Betting on Secular Change Is Not Just for Growth Investors

 For illustrative purposes only.

-For example, our research has increased our conviction in the potential for cost curves to rise throughout the paper and forest products value chain, a development that could support product prices and improve profit margins in the industry.
+For example, our research has increased our conviction in the potential for cost curves to rise throughout the paper and forest products value chain, supporting product prices and improving profit margins in the industry.
 Among other factors, we see paper‑for‑plastic substitution in packaging as a longer‑term catalyst.
 Real estate investment trust Weyerhaeuser owns timberlands and operates a wood products business.
-Although near‑term cyclical challenges prompted the company to suspend its dividend, we appreciate the the industry’s potentially improving demand outlook and possible longer‑term tailwinds related to the role timberlands play in pulling carbon from the atmosphere.
+Although near‑term cyclical challenges prompted the company to suspend its dividend, we appreciate the industry’s potentially improving demand outlook and possible longer‑term tailwinds related to the role timberlands play in pulling carbon from the atmosphere.

-In value investing, investment theses take time to come to fruition.
+In value investing, investment theses take time to come to fruition, resulting in somewhat lumpy gains, barring a broad rotation into inexpensive stocks.
 We acknowledge that the uncertain macroeconomic environment stemming from the coronavirus could extend some of these timelines.
 Nevertheless, we are confident that our rigorous fundamental research and longer time horizon should eventually unlock value provided conditions normalize and the market becomes more discriminating.

 © 2020 T. Rowe Price.
 All rights reserved.
 T. ROWE PRICE, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks or registered trademarks of T. Rowe Price Group, Inc.